brandonhorst/elliptical/doc/basics/language.md

 Now we can take these results and do something with them.

-There are a bunch of built-in `Component`s, and you can add custom `Component`s, to model any language constructs imaginable.
+There are a bunch of built-in `Phrase`s, and you can add custom `Phrase`s, to model any language constructs imaginable.